 In this course, students will learn: To recognize strategic behavior—and the potential for strategic behavior—in a variety of situations, for example, in social and political situations and even in the natural sciences.
 To solve games, use solutions to predict and explain behavior, and recognize and learn from the successes and failures of their analyses.
 How to work through a sequence of short directed projects to learn that choosing a topic for the Honors thesis is not quite as daunting as they may believe.

 This 4-credit interdisciplinary Honors course examines the life and work experiences of migrant workers.
 Weekly sessions will combine short lectures and discussions of assigned readings, and the course will offer several guest lectures by university faculty and by practitioners in the field.
-The emphasis is on migrant workers—mostly Spanish-speaking from the Caribbean and Latin America, but with some attention to non-Spanish-speaking migrants (e.g., from Haiti) —in the United States with a significant focus on migrant workers in Connecticut.
+The emphasis is on migrant workers—mostly Spanish-speaking from the Caribbean and Latin America—in the United States, with a significant focus on migrant workers in Connecticut.
 This seminar is introductory.
 We assume that most, if not all, of you are generally unfamiliar with much of the basic literature pertaining to migrant life and labor.
 The course is thus intended to provide a very broad and eclectic perspective on the world of migrant labor and experiences.

 This seminar combines classroom and service learning as fundamental and equally valued elements of each student’s experience.
 Service learning involves the student in on-site study and work with a variety of organizations in Connecticut that assist the state’s migrant community.
-Students will travel on a weekly basis to organizations in Hartford and to farms throughout the area; consequently, you will need to arrange your schedule to accommodate approximately 3 hours of work per week, plus travel time.
-The organizations may include: Hispanic Health Council (migrant health research); Hartford Public Library (ESOL and citizenship instruction); CT Council Against Domestic Violence (transcription work); Collegiate Health Service Corps or Connecticut Council on Occupational Safety and Health (COSH) in Newington, CT (farm worker health and labor education); and Greater Hartford Legal Aid (legal advocacy).
+Students’ SL placement will depend on transportation: They may choose any placement if they have their own car; if not, they may choose a CO volunteer experience or a placement along the Hartford busline 913.
+Either way, students will travel on a weekly basis to organizations and to farms throughout the area; consequently, you will need to arrange your schedule to accommodate approximately 3 hours of work per week, plus travel time.
+The organizations may include: Hispanic Health Council (migrant health research); Hartford Public Library (ESOL and citizenship instruction); CT Students for a Dream (undocumented student advocacy); Collegiate Health Service Corps; CO tutoring programs for migrant children; Windham Hospital; and Greater Hartford Legal Aid (legal advocacy).

 This course introduces students to genetics and genetic technologies.
 Various forms of popular culture—news clips, movies, books, and art—are used to provide a framework for the syllabus and to introduce students to different genetics and technology topics.
 A textbook introduces the scientific material, which is discussed in the context of the interpretation of science in modern society.
 Students study the scientific principles of genetics and genetic technology as well as the impact these topics have had on our culture, attitudes towards science, domestic and foreign policy, medical practice, and law.

 Trouble registering?
 This class is open to freshmen and sophomores in the Honors Program.
-If you will be a first- or second-year Honors student with 54 or more credits in Fall 2017 and you want to register for this course, please email email@example.com and include (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time” for Fall 2017; (4) the class number (e.g., 14440); (5) the course number and section (e.g., MCB 1405-001D); (6) the semester you entered UConn as a freshman (e.g., Fall 2016); and (7) confirmation that there are seats available in the course.
+If you will be a first- or second-year Honors student with 54 or more credits in Fall 2018 and you want to register for this course, please email email@example.com and include (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time” for Fall 2018; (4) the class number (12553 or 12554); (5) the course number and section (MCB 1405-001D or MCB 1405-002D); (6) the semester you entered UConn as a freshman (e.g., Fall 2017); and (7) confirmation that there are seats available in the course.

 The purpose of this course is to provide underclassmen and non-science majors with an opportunity to undertake real-world scientific research in a fun, supportive, and immersive environment.
 As part of the Small World Initiative, you will join with college students around the globe to crowdsource antibiotic drug discovery.
 Your guided independent research projects will involve taking soil samples, isolating bacteria within them, and testing them for antibiotic activity, and there is the opportunity for further pursuit of any promising findings.
 We have access to the database generated by students at other Small World sites, allowing us to explore issues of biodiversity, effective use of large data sets in the sciences, and the effectiveness of crowdsourcing for scientific research.
 At the end of the semester, your results will join that database.